minijung-png/Emergent-Circuit-Theory/README.md

 - Documents and figures: Non‑commercial use only, no derivatives (see LICENSE)

 - Code samples: not provided here (interfaces may be documented in docs/ or spec/ as text)

+- Request for exceptions may be reviewed case-by-case under NDA

 ---